institutional/grin-transfer/README.md

 ## Prerequisites

-1. You should know your "library directory", or the path in GRIN where your books are made available.
+1. **GRIN Library Directory** You should know your "library directory", or the path in GRIN where your books are made available.
 For example, given the URL https://books.google.com/libraries/Harvard/_all_books, the "library directory" is "Harvard."
 This value is case-sensitive.
-2. You should have credentials for the Google account that was given to a Google partner manager for access to GRIN.
+2. **GRIN Google Account** You should have credentials for the Google account that was given to a Google partner manager for access to GRIN.
 This will be the same account that you use to log in to GRIN as a human.
-3. Book archives stored in GRIN are encrypted.
+3. **GRIN archive decryption key** Book archives stored in GRIN are encrypted.
 You'll need your GPG decryption passphrase from Google.
 It will be a short text file containing random words.
 4. (Optional) We recommend you set up S3-like cloud storage to extract large collections.
 GRIN-to-S3 will use those credentials to transfer decrypted book archives and metadata.
 For smaller collections, you can use any filesystem reachable from where you run this tool.

 ## Installation requirements

 The GRIN-to-S3 pipeline can be installed via docker, or directly on a target Linux-like or MacOS machine.

-### Quick start with docker
+### Quick start with docker (recommended)

 We've provided a `grin-docker` wrapper script to make accessing the tool straightforward.

+The first time you run `auth setup`, you will be prompted to log in via your web browser to your **GRIN Google Account**.
+After that the pipeline will be able to run using those credentials.

 Assuming Docker is running on your local or host machine: